ValleyBell/PC98VNResearch/z_hacks/README.md

     - select "start from beginning" in the main menu
     - You can also do the search/replace process in the PC-98 emulator's RAM directly while in the main menu.
 In this case, no decryption is necessary.
   - Note: The game seems a bit buggy and corrupts the main save file after the staff roll finishes the 2nd time, making the game crash while loading the main menu.
+- Foresight Dolly
+  - skip name selection screen
+    - in `NAMEIN.EXE`, search for `E8 58 01 E8 0A 00`
+    - overwrite these (and following) bytes with `58 58 B0 00 A2 97 0C E8 A3 FF 33 C0 CB`
+    - This overwrites the function that draws the main screen (dimmed background + letters).
+It instead sets the default name and returns.
+    - Assenbly code:

+      ```
+      CS:02BD 58          POP     AX          ; return from CS:02BD
+      CS:02BE 58          POP     AX          ; return from CS:0013
+      CS:02BF B0 00       MOV     AL, 0
+      CS:02C1 A2 97 0C    MOV     0C97h, AL   ; set first byte of manually entered name to 0
+      CS:02C4 E8 A3 FF    CALL    026Ah       ; CopySetOrDefaultName
+      CS:02C7 33 C0       XOR     AX, AX      ; success return code
+      CS:02C9 CB          RETF                ; return to parent executable
+      ```

+  - skip from name selection to ending
+    - in `PROCON.EXE`, search for `E8 3B 00 E8 41 00`
+    - overwrite the first 2 bytes with `EB 0C`
+    - Note: It is recommend to skip the name selection screen for a nicer screen transition.
 - Frontier
   - jump to ending from main menu
     - Notes: